 - Yoga improves balance, flexibility and strength.
 The combination of slow movements and deep breathing increases blood flow to your muscles.
 This warms them, allowing them to stretch, release and build flexibility.
 Holding postures will improve your strength.

 - Yoga relaxes you, promoting better sleep.
-Research suggests that even if you aren’t flexible, having a bedtime yoga routine can better prepare your body for sleep.
+Even if you aren’t flexible, having a bedtime yoga routine can better prepare your body for sleep.
 The practice calms your mind, putting you in the right headspace to fall asleep easier and stay asleep.

 - Yoga can be an effective stress management tool.
 We live in a busy world with lots of stimuli that can feel overwhelming and stressful to some of us.
 According to the National Institutes of Health, studies have shown regular yoga practice helps some people mitigate the effects of stress on their lives.